International Certificate for Piano Artists: Locations

 Due to the international nature of the organization, the sessions are help in various locations around the world.
-They are most frequently held in the Fondation Bell'Arte in Belgium, the Ecole Normale de Musique in Paris, Żelazowa Wola and Radziejowice Castle in Poland, the Palm Beach Atlantic University-School of Music and Fine Arts in Florida, the Lithuanian Academy for Music and Theatre in Vilnius, and the College of the Moscow Conservatory in Russia.
+They are most frequently held in the Fondation Bell'Arte in Belgium, the École Normale de Musique de Paris, Żelazowa Wola and Radziejowice Castle in Poland, the Palm Beach Atlantic University's School of Music and Fine Arts in Florida, the Lithuanian Academy of Music and Theatre in Vilnius, and the College of the Moscow Conservatory in Russia.

 Admission

 Admission to the program is selective and competitive.
-The program is aimed at pianists who, at a minimum, hold at a bachelor's degree (or equivalent) from a music conservatory or a university.
+The program is aimed at pianists who, at a minimum, hold a bachelor's degree (or equivalent) from a music conservatory or a university.
 The admission process requires an audition, which can be either pre-recorded or performed live.
 Live auditions are held in conjunction with the teaching sessions at various locations.
 The program is open to pianists of all ages.

-Artists in Residence
+Artists-in-residence

-The ICPA program currently has five Artists-in-Residence: Julien Libeer, Arvindan Thekkadath, Kyung-ah Kim, Elodie Vignon, and Allan Manhas.
+The ICPA program currently has six artists-in-residence: Julien Libeer, Arvindan Thekkadath, Kyung-ah Kim, Elodie Vignon, Allan Manhas, Anait Karpova.